vinceperkins/vinceperkins.github.io/_posts/2022-06-23-kafka-stream.md

 ### Creating a New Kafka Topic

-WIthin the Confluent webpage running on localhost:9021, under "Topics" we can add a new topic to send data to called 'vehicle-coordinates'.
-Create this topic with default settings.
+WIthin the Confluent webpage running on **localhost:9021**, under "Topics" we can add a new topic to send data to called "vehicle-coordinates".
+This topic should be created with default settings:

 ![Confluent UI](/posts/20220630/kafka-add-topic.png){: width="1086" height="542"}

+In the picture below we see the new "vehicle-coordinates" topic:

 ![Confluent UI](/posts/20220630/kafka-topic.png){: width="1086" height="542"}

 ## Creating a kafka-python Producer to Send Sample Data

 The Kafka platform operates via producer and consumer.
-The producer creates the data to be sent to the Kafka server and also sends that data.
+The producer creates and sends the data to the Kafka server.

 ### kafka-python Setup